UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

        "Credentials": { "BearerToken": "some_token" },
      }

-You can leave the token value empty, set to "", if the server already has your token by some other means.
+You can leave the token value empty, set to "", if the server already has a valid Bearer token by some other means (e.g. from the incoming job submission call).

 Redirecting standard input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~